camwestwood/xapi/recipes/attendance/attendance.md

 	</tr>
 	<tr>
 		<td><a href="vocabulary.md#attendance-late">http://result.extension.http://xapi.jisc.ac.uk/attendance_late</a> [0..1]</td>
-		<td>When set to 1, indicates the person was recorded as being late.</td>
+		<td>When set to 1, indicates the person was recorded as being late.
+Not used when result.completion is false.</td>
 <td>Integer 0/1.
 1 for late</td>
 	</tr>
 	<tr>